kdgyun/GoSortingAlgorithms/README.md

 <br />
 Bubble sort repeatedly compares and swaps adjacent elements through the list.

-this implementation is optimized. so, if the slice(array) is sorted, exit the bubble sort method.
+This implementation is optimized. so, if the slice(array) is sorted, exit the bubble sort method.
 If you don't want to optimize, delete the swapped variable in the bubbleSort method.<br />

 ### COMPLEXITY